Aster MIMS

-Aster Malabar Institute of Medical Sciences (Aster MIMS) is a super-specialty hospital located in Kozhikode, India.
+Aster Malabar Institute of Medical Sciences (Aster MIMS) is a super-specialty hospital located in Kozhikode, Kerala, India.
 A NABH-accredited hospital, Aster MIMS was established to offer advanced medical treatment of international standards at affordable rates.
 MIMS has also established a 425-bed super speciality hospital in Chala, Kannur and 200-bed hospital at Kottakkal.

 It was the first multi-specialty hospital in the country to gain NABH accreditation.